 Home

-Photo on 06-11-2015 at 11.55 #2I have nearly two decades of editorial experience in the publishing industry, working with clients in the UK, Ireland, the United States and elsewhere to perfect projects, be they illustrated institutional histories, non-fiction trade publications, novels or anything in-between.
+Photo on 06-11-2015 at 11.55 #2I have two decades of editorial experience in the publishing industry, working with clients in the UK, Ireland, the United States and elsewhere to perfect projects, be they illustrated institutional histories, non-fiction trade publications, novels or anything in-between.

 Qualifications